SoftwareAG/adabas-go-api/README.md

 e := result.Data[0].(*Employees)
 ```

-All fields of the struct are mapped to a Adabas Map field name.
-The `adabas` tag of the struct definition change the mapped name.
+All fields of the struct are mapped to an Adabas Map field name.
+The `adabas` tag of the struct definition changes the mapped name.

 ## Log output

-To enable log output in example executables, please set `ENABLE_DEBUG` environment variable to 1 for `debug` level output and 2 for `info` level output.
+To enable log output in sample executables, please set the `ENABLE_DEBUG` environment variable to 1 for `debug` level output and 2 for `info` level output.
 This will enable the logging.

-To use logging in your code with the Adabas API, you can enable logging by setting the log instance with your `logger` instances with
+To use logging in your code with the Adabas API, you can enable logging by setting the log instance with your `logger` instances with:

 ```go
 adatypes.Central.Log = logger